mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/6_types_reasoning/index.md

 ## What about _derive_?

-All is good and dandy, but there is a trait related thing we have used quite extensively and not explained yet, namely the `#[derive]` attribute.
+All is fine and dandy, but there is a trait related thing we have used quite extensively and not explained yet, namely the `#[derive]` attribute.
 What it does is generate items (in our case a trait implementation) based on the given data definition (here a struct).
 Below you can find a list of derivable traits from the standard library.
 Writing derivation rules for user defined traits is also possible, but goes out of the scope of this lesson.

 Derivable traits: